Reader Letter

 Sir Linus replies

 You didn’t misread it.
-You read it so clearly it frightened you — which is exactly the instinct a collar is supposed to honour, not override.
+You read it so clearly it frightened you; that is exactly the instinct a collar is supposed to honour, not override.

 Here is what the offer actually was, from my side of it.
 When I offer a collar, I am not asking to own you.
 I am asking to be accountable to you in a way that has a name.
 A collar is a promise that runs uphill, toward the person with less power, not down.
 It says: I have thought about what I owe you, and I am willing to wear the weight of it where people can see.